bluehabit/finance/stocks/intro_course.md

+## SMA as support / resistance

+its back over the `50` sma
+look t osee if it will bounce off the `30` sma etc.

 earnings week coming out BE CAREFUL with your stock how do you even check this.
 Would be cautious with earnings